-Big Bear, California is known for being a winter ski and snow resort up in the San Bernadino mountains.
+If you want that cozy, holiday, cabin feel, even in the middle of summer, I present: Christmas in July at Big Bear!
+Big Bear Lake, California is known for being a winter ski and snow resort up in the San Bernardino Mountains.
 It’s been a hot, dry summer, with Los Angeles hitting record triple-digit temperatures.
 Remembering our last visit in the fall, to see the snow and feel the chill on our cheeks, would Big Bear bring us the break from summer we were looking for?

 It takes a while to drive from the 210 up the mountain.
-Plan on a slow winding narrow road, hugging the curves of the mountain’s edge.
+Plan on driving a slow winding narrow road, hugging the curves of the mountain’s edge.
 Soon you’ll feel the cool breezes and smell the pine trees.
 Driving up past an elevation of 7,000 feet made it feel like we were on our way to the North Pole.
+It already feels like Christmas in July on our way to Big Bear!

-See my other article about our time at Lake Arrowhead and Big Bear, our stay at the cabin and adventures at the lake and hiking in the mountains.
-At the end of our trip this long weekend, we went back to the Village at Big Bear Lake.
+See my other article about our time at Lake Arrowhead and Big Bear.
+I share my stay at the cabin.
+I’ll take you on my adventures at the lake and hiking in the mountains.